-Power’s of attorney validity period is indicated in words and can not excess three months.
+Power’s of attorney validity period is indicated in words and cannot exceed three months.
 If validity period is not indicated, power of attorney remains valid for one year since the date of its execution.
-Power of attorney, issued in terms of delegation, is subjected to notarial certification upon presentation of basic power of attorney, which stipulates the right for delegation.
+Power of attorney, issued in terms of delegation, is subjected to notarial certification upon presentation of the basic power of attorney, which stipulates the right for delegation.
 Power of attorney, issued in terms of delegation, should not provide more rights than it is authorized by the basic power of attorney.

 Certification of testament

 Consul certifies a testament of a voting citizen in his presence only.
 Certification of one testament on behalf of several persons or through a representative is not allowed.
 A testament should be made in writing with the indication of place and time of its issue.
 It also should be signed by a testator personally.
 A person, in whose favor real assets are devised, is not authorized to be present at the testament’s compilation and sign it on behalf of the testator.
 Consul, who provides notarial services, also does not have right to sign a testament on behalf of a testator.
 A testator is not obligated to present the evidence, confirming his rights for the devised property.
 A testator may modify and cancel his testament at any time by writing a corresponding application.
 Signature’s authenticity on such application should be notarially certified.